 You don’t have to be afraid of high store card APRs, so long as you can pay off your accumulated balance at the end of each billing cycle.
 If you don’t carry a balance, the APR doesn’t matter, says certified credit counselor Jonathan Gideon.

 Growing emphasis on co-branding

-of retailers offering a single private-label credit card are dwindling.
+The days of retailers offering a single private-label credit card are dwindling.

 |Co-branded: Cards sponsored by a retailer and a bank or card network such as Visa, MasterCard, Discover or American Express.
 These cards can be used at both the issuing retail store and anywhere else the card network is accepted.|